Mostly Resilient

 Treasurers and Controllers are somewhat more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Treasurers and controllers land in the "Mostly Resilient" category because while AI is rapidly taking over the routine number-crunching — like preparing reports, running forecasts, and flagging anomalies — the most important parts of the job still require a human in charge.
-Things like building relationships with banks, making judgment calls about financial strategy, and being accountable for major decisions are exactly the kinds of tasks AI can't reliably handle on its own.
+Treasurers and controllers are labeled "Mostly Resilient" because while AI is taking over a lot of the repetitive, number-crunching work (like preparing reports, reconciliations, and forecasts), the most important parts of the job still need a human in charge.
+Things like managing banking relationships, making judgment calls on major financial decisions, and being accountable for a company's financial health require trust and experience that AI simply cannot replicate right now.

 Read full analysis